 A wire in the shape of a circle with area A and carrying currentI has a magnetic moment of magnitude equal to IA.

 Neodymium magnet (also known as NdFeB) is the type of permanent magnet most widely used in various industrial and household products due to its (1) large magnetic strength, (2) high resistance to demagnetization, and (3) relatively cheap price.
-Though it is discovered in 1984, later than most of other types of permanent magnets, neodymium magnet is replacing alnico and ceramic magnets in many applications.
+Though it was discovered in 1984, later than most other types of permanent magnets, neodymium magnets are replacing alnico and ceramic magnets in many applications.

 During manufacturing and under an external magnetic field, the spin of 4 unpaired electrons in neodymium atoms (compared 3 in iron) can align along the same direction giving rise to a strong magnet with a magnetic energy 18 times larger than traditional ferrite magnets.
 The difficulty of its reorientation of magnetization leads to a high level of resistance to being demagnetized.
 The boron atoms in neodymium magnets do not contribute directly to the magnetism but improve cohesion by strong covalent bonding.
 The relatively low content of rare earth (12% by volume) in neodymium magnets lower their price compared with other rare earth magnets like samarium-cobalt magnets.

 Our company (CMS & Magnets For Sale) is among leading magnetic product suppliers carrying a wide variety (size, shape, grade, assembly) of high-quality neodymium magnetic products.
 They are protected by triple layers of nickel-copper-nickel.

 (1) in the presence of an external magnetic field (e.g. in the vicinity of a motor)